 There is no magic pill for giving feedback creatively.
 Nevertheless, giving feedback is a part of your job that you can't ignore.
 The employees are always looking forward to it to know where to improve and sharpen their skills.
 Sometimes, it will require you to practice either with a partner or in front of a mirror to master the skill of giving feedback.

 With the help of the above 8 tips, you will create a communicative work environment where employees are confident, motivated, and focused on achieving the company's goal and theirs as well.
 It will lead to a more productive business and have increased employee retention rates.

 Dylan Menders is a psychologist and PR manager.
-He is interested in researching in the field of marketing psychology and client's psychology.
+He is interested in research in the field of marketing psychology and client psychology.
 He is running several sites and is an expert writer in hiring professionals for his company.